LearnersGuild/partners/Operating-Model/Holacracy/Home.md

 Holacracy is a new way of running an organization that removes power from a management hierarchy and distributes it across clear roles, which can then be executed autonomously.
 The work is actually more structured than in a conventional company, just differently so.
 With Holacracy, there is a clear set of rules and processes for how a team breaks up its work, and defines its roles with clear accountabilities and expectations.

 # Getting Started with Holacracy
+***Note*** - *Some terms and definitions will be marked with [DG] for distributed governance.
+This means you don't need to worry about understanding or studying them until we move towards a distributed governance model*

 - Watch our [Intro Video 1](https://shereef.wistia.com/medias/idy7nj5k0y) and [Intro Video 2](https://shereef.wistia.com/medias/rk4gx03yj6)

 - You can also read this [general summary](http://chrisriedy.me/2013/05/28/holacracy-a-social-technology-for-purposeful-organisation/)